 Articles and Papers

-The Pursuit of Justice in Ireland - conference paper
+The Pursuit of Justice in Ireland

 16May 2023 - Conrad Bryan talks about Irish childcare institutions at a conference in Ghent University in Belgium about THE BELGIUM Métis (mixed race)

-Exhibition : Telling the untold stories of mixed race Irish families in Britain
+Exhibition: Telling the untold stories of mixed race Irish families in Britain

 20 August 2020 Irish Times